-- Check your e-mail regularly, and note our Communication Commitment. - Activate your 'out-of-office' notification when away for extended periods. - Never open attachments from an untrusted source; consult the IT manager or technician first if in doubt. - The automatic forwarding and deletion of e-mails is not allowed.
+- Check your e-mail regularly. - Activate your 'out-of-office' notification when away for extended periods. - Never open attachments from an untrusted source; consult the IT manager or technician first if in doubt. - The automatic forwarding and deletion of e-mails is not allowed.